 History Work Placement (Option)†

 Nietzsche, Nihilism, and the Death of God (Option)†

 Philosophy of Evil (Option)†

 The Philosophy and History of Colour (Option)†

 How You Are Assessed

-This course uses a variety of assessment methods including essays, podcasts, student-led presentations, in-class exams and take-home exams.
+This course uses a variety of assessment methods including essays, podcasts, student-led presentations, and in-class exams.